Kawaramachi Avenue: History

 It is not clear when the excavation began of the eastern end of Heikan-kyo and inner eastern side of Odoi but because Odoi was runs along Kawaramachi Street's western side it is thought to be after the creation of Kawaramachi.

+As of 2021, utility poles which had cluttered the street had been removed, restoring the historical feel of Kawaramachi-dōri.